We’re going to look at the best Breville juicers available in the market.

-The product design itself make this impossible without the help of something hard like apply or carrot.
+The product design itself make this impossible without the help of something hard like apple or carrot.

 There are some techniques that you can use to get more out of leafy greens in a juicer like this.
 One would be staking it on top of one another and rolling it to create more mass.

-When pushing it through the feed chute make sure to follow up with something hard like beet or apply to push it down towards the blade.
+When pushing it through the feed chute, make sure to follow up with something hard like beet or apply to drive it down towards the blade.

-Breville only offers a 1 year warranty on all their juicers which is really a disappointment for me because there are other brands like Cuisinart that offer a longer coverage for less.
+Breville only offers a 1-year warranty on all their juicers, which is a disappointment for me because there are other brands like Cuisinart that offer more extended coverage for less.

 Fortunately, Amazon offers extended warranties of up to 4 years.
 So you can purchase these for added peace of mind.

-This is the exact same juicer that Joe Cross used in the documentary “Fat, Sick and Nearly Dead”.
-And when you buy this in Amazon it comes with the DVD for free.
+The Breville JE98XL juice fountain is the same juicer that Joe Cross used in the documentary “Fat, Sick and Nearly Dead.”
+And when you buy this on Amazon, it comes with the DVD for free.

-This variant has 850 watts but there are 3 other options – 700, 1,000 and 1,200 watts.
+This variant has 850 watts, but there are three other options – 700, 1,000 and 1,200 watts.
 Choosing one will depend on how much you are willing to spend.

-Remember that the bigger the motor, the more noise it’ll produce and if you’re juicing for just a few persons then save the hundred bucks or so and go with this.
+Remember that the bigger the motor, the more noise it’ll produce and if you’re juicing for just a few persons then save a hundred bucks or so and go with this.

 It has a built-in pulp catch bin that holds can hold a lot of pulp.
-One technique that folks use in order to save time is placing a plastic bag inside the catch bin.
+One technique that folks use to save time is placing a plastic bag inside the catch bin.

-After extracting juice you won’t need to wash the container – just remove the plastic and throw it away.
+After extracting juice, you won’t need to wash the container – remove the plastic and throw it away.

 There are two speed options – high and low.
 Breville recommends the low setting for juicing the soft stuff like oranges or strawberries and high for fibrous ingredients like carrot or celery.